jamesdiplomat/changelog-builder/README.md

 ## Future Considerations

+- This currently only works with public (open-source) repositories.
+A support for a GitHub API key would be needed to support private repositories.
 - I would probably add authentication on the developer side
 - I would probably integrated the diffs (insertions/deletions), though this would easily overcrowd the context window of even the largest LLMs like Claude 3.7 which have only 200k tokens.
 - If I had more time, I would do a better job of having the Github commits be placed with in context with the rest of the codebase.
 This is something that I would need to learn more about, having codebase context.